intrinio/javascript-sdk/docs/MunicipalityApi.md

 var opts = {
-  'hasFinancials': true, // Boolean | Return municipalities with financials 'governmentName': "governmentName_example", // String | Return municipalities with a government name matching the given query
-  'governmentType': "governmentType_example", // String | Return municipalities with the given government type 'areaName': "areaName_example", // String | Return municipalities with an area name matching the given query 'areaType': "areaType_example", // String | Return municipalities with the given area type 'city': "city_example", // String | Return municipalities in the given city 'state': "state_example", // String | Return municipalities in the given state 'zipcode': 8.14, // Number | Return municipalities in the given zipcode 'populationGreaterThan': 8.14, // Number | Return municipalities with a population greater than the given number 'populationLessThan': 8.14, // Number | Return municipalities with a population less than the given number 'enrollmentGreaterThan': 8.14, // Number | Return municipalities with an enrollment greater than the given number 'enrollmentLessThan': 8.14, // Number | Return municipalities with an enrollment less than the given number 'nextPage': null // String | Gets the next page of data from a previous API call };
+  'hasFinancials': true, // Boolean | Return municipalities with financials 'governmentName': null, // String | Return municipalities with a government name matching the given query 'governmentType': null, // String | Return municipalities with the given government type 'areaName': null, // String | Return municipalities with an area name matching the given query 'areaType': null, // String | Return municipalities with the given area type 'city': null, // String | Return municipalities in the given city 'state': null, // String | Return municipalities in the given state 'zipcode': null, // Number | Return municipalities in the given zipcode 'populationGreaterThan': null, // Number | Return municipalities with a population greater than the given number 'populationLessThan': null, // Number | Return municipalities with a population less than the given number 'enrollmentGreaterThan': null, // Number | Return municipalities with an enrollment greater than the given number 'enrollmentLessThan': null, // Number | Return municipalities with an enrollment less than the given number 'nextPage': null // String | Gets the next page of data from a previous API call };